2021 National Leadership Symposium Virtual Edition

 The Council for the Advancement of Standards in Higher Education (CAS; 2019), recommends leadership educators focus on a strategy which meets the needs of an evolving student population.
 This includes the incorporation of varying methodologies which help all students feel included, connected, and are designed in a way that meets their needs.
 Engaging students in co-creating their personal leadership journey is an opportunity to empower voices that have been historically silenced in the past.
 Leadership is a personal approach that is guided by one’s own perspective and worldview.

 Engage in dialogue with our three scholars, Dr. Nyasha GuramatunhuCooper, Dr. Vivechkanand Chunoo, and Dr. Anthony Middlebrooks, to explore how our own identities influence our work as leadership educators, whose voices have been excluded from the conversation, and how we leverage the current climate in developing a pedagogy that is culturally and experientially relevant for all students.

-Through panel discussions and dialogue, attendees will:
+Through experiential learning, panel discussions, and small group dialogue, participants will: